suviryttari/geospatial-challenge-camp/source/sites/schedule.rst

         - At the end of this phase the teams have planned what they will be doing for the rest of the course and can proceed in their project

     * - Weeks 3-5
+      - - 12.-13.10 Supercomputer introduction
-      - - Prototyping and rapid ideation of solutions
+        - Prototyping and rapid ideation of solutions
         - Testing data and tools
         - Validating ideas with stakeholders
         - At the end of this phase the teams know how they will solve the problem, will be able to present their approach to other students on the course and external stakeholders, and can start to develop the complete solution

     * - Mid-term Seminar
       - - 01.11.2023 Turku
-        - Each group presents their own project and prototyping/ideas in a physical meeting held either in Helsinki or Turku (to be confirmed).
-Full day seminar and feedback session with key mentors present
+        - Each group presents their own project and prototyping/ideas
+        - Full day seminar and feedback session with key mentors present
         - Discussions of the groups' work and a chance to see others group's work
         - Here each group needs to be far enough in their work that they can give a presentation on how they will solve the problem